Huskehhh/dayz-monitor/README.md

 ## Features:
 - Retrieves player count
 - Retrieves the time on the server
-- Lightweight
-- Self hosted
+- Lightweight as hell (my instance is running on 3MB of RAM)
 - Will post time updates into a specified Discord channel (optional)

 ## Setup